css-materials/course-site/content/setup/r/r-server/index.md

 ---

-Let's begin with a few definitions:
+This page provides a few definitions (R, RStudio, RStudio Workbench) and provides instructions to access RStudio Workbench (Option 1).

 ## R and R Studio

 [R](https://www.r-project.org/) is an open-source programming (you can find more info [here]).
 When people mention R, they might refer to the base R distribution or to its most popular IDE (Integrated Development Environment): R Studio.
 Most people do not use R in its bare distribution but through a IDE, which makes it easier to interact with R and write code.
 There are different IDEs that can be used with R, but the most popular is [RStudio](https://www.rstudio.com/products/RStudio/) and in this course we will use it.
 RStudio is open-source, expandable, and provides many useful tools and enhancements over the base R environment.

 ## RStudio Workbench